-IP TAKE: This foundation’s higher ed STEM giving is all about changing the status quo by increasing the rigor, reliability and transparency of research.
-Inquiries and responses to CFPs can be solicited online, but unsolicited applications are not accepted.
+IP TAKE: This foundation’s science giving prioritizes changing the status quo by increasing the rigor, reliability, and transparency of research.
+Inquiries can be solicited online, but unsolicited applications are not accepted.

-PROFILE: The Arnold Foundation is engaged in transformation and reform, looking for innovative new models and especially championing openness and transparency.
-Specifically, the foundation seeks “to address our nation’s most pressing and persistent challenges using evidence-based, multi-disciplinary approaches...that target the root causes” of these issues with solutions that are “both scalable nationally and sustainable.”
-This objective is probably most apparent in the foundation’s work in education reform, its biggest priority.
+PROFILE: The Laura and John Arnold Foundation (LJAF) was founded in 2008 in Texas by Laura Arnold, an attorney, and John Arnold, founder of the hedge fund Centaurus Advisors.
+The foundation seeks to “improve the lives of individuals by strengthening our social, governmental, and economic systems.”
+This objective is most apparent in the foundation’s work in education reform, its biggest priority.
 Other programs include Criminal Justice, Evidence-Based Policy and Innovation, Research Integrity, Sustainable Public Finance, and a catch-all area called New Initiatives.

-The Arnold Foundation’s program seeks to bring research into the wider science community.
-Toward that goal, it funds watchdog programs promoting open science, efforts to replicate existing studies, and researchers who can provide robust and meaningful work in areas where it is currently lacking.
+With regard to science research and STEM education, the foundation’s Research Integrity program provides the best opportunity for funding.
+Instead of simply supporting individual researchers, the foundation prioritizes increased rigor across all research.
+Research Integrity aims to improve the reliability of published studies and focuses on openness and participation among peers.
+LJAF’s program seeks to bring research to the greater science community.
+Toward that goal, they fund watchdog programs that promote open science, efforts to replicate existing studies, and researchers who can provide robust and meaningful work in areas where it is currently lacking.

-This is a foundation to watch closely, especially if your work involves reproducing existing studies and/or nutrition science in order to verify their validity.
-The foundation does not accept unsolicited proposals, but it will review inquiries, which can be submitted online, and it also issues calls for proposals.
+The foundation does not accept unsolicited proposals, but it will review inquiries and letters of interest, which can be submitted online.
+It also issues calls for proposals.